philipturner/molecular-renderer/Documentation/MRSimulation.md

 ```python
 # TODO
 ```

+## Future Directions

+Metadata sub-specifications:
+- Standardize a format for storing bond topology, which permits different bond orders and fractional bonds in graphene.
+The bond order may change between frames.
+To be efficient, only store the bonds that have changed.

+Bounded continuum finite element method:
+- Group the atoms into coarse-grained crystal unit cells.
+Store the centers and deformations of crystal grains instead of full atom positions.

+Quantum chemistry:
+- Add an alternative serialization scheme for storing electron probabilities in ab initio molecular simulations.
+  - Store the densities for each "important" electron at the mechanosynthesis site.
+  - The remaining valence electrons are grouped into a collective density distribution.
+  - Core electrons are stored in another collective density distribution.

 [^1]: If this become a bottleneck, try scripting in Swift, a language you must get slightly acquainted with to use Molecular Renderer.
 Ensure you compile in release mode or execute from the Swift REPL.
 Molecular Renderer's built-in deserializer applies further optimizations, including multithreading and GPU acceleration.